Lokinado/the-blog-explorer/README.md

 <br>

 # Getting Started
-You will need to install packages for frontend and backend and then run those in seperate terminal windows.
+To get started, install packages for the frontend and backend.
+Afterward, open two separate terminal windows and run each of them.

 <br>